mllev/a.dom/README.md

 In just 2k lines of code, with no dependencies, and a single function API, ADOM packs in:

-- an extremely terse templating language with NO whitespace sensitivity
+- an extremely terse templating language with no whitespace sensitivity
 - a high speed reactive UI engine using plain Javascript, with no modifications made to your code (making it fully compatible with Javascript preprocessors, and the full ecosystem of tools)
 - server side rendering that is simpler, faster, and *far* easier to understand than all modern solutions
 - code separation and bundling via simple import/export semantics